 The Board of Internal Economy is a statutory authority created in 1981 to emphasize the responsibilities of parliamentarians for the general administration of the Legislative Assembly.
 The establishment of the Board also reaffirmed the independence of the legislative branch from the executive branch of government.
-The Legislative Assembly and Executive Council Act, 2007 established the Board, its composition and duties.
+The Legislative Assembly Act, 2007 established the Board, its composition and duties.

 The Speaker, who has primary responsibilities for the services and programs required by the Assembly and its members, is the Board’s Chair.
 Two cabinet ministers, two government private members and two opposition members complete the membership.